 The excitement of swinging monkeys and the surprise of a lion’s booming roar are all par for the course with an adventure at Zoo Knoxville.
 In addition to all your favorite animals, this zoo boasts a variety of non-animal zoo attractions to make the kiddos smile, including an amazing safari splash pad, train ride, and much more!

 All of this fun needn’t break the bank because you can get free and discount Knoxville zoo tickets all throughout the year.
-Keep reading to get all the details on tickets and see fantastic photos of the most kid-loved attractions in the family guide!
+Keep reading to get all the details plus discover the most kid-loved attractions the zoo has to offer!